yuja/jj/docs/config.md

 jj --config ui.color=always --config ui.diff-editor=meld split
 ```

 Config value should be specified as a TOML expression.
-If string value doesn't
+If string value isn't
-contain any TOML constructs (such as array notation), quotes can be omitted.
+enclosed by any TOML constructs (such as array notation), quotes can be omitted.
 Here is an example with more advanced TOML constructs:

 ```shell